Roland-Cook/Cosmos/README.md

 ![grab-landing-page](./gifs/CreateSystem.gif)

-<h3> Under search planets users have the ability to search through any planets they defined within the application to that planets particular information. </h3>
+<h3> Under search planets users have the ability to search through any planets they defined within the application to GET that planets particular information. </h3>

 ![grab-landing-page](./gifs/YourSearch.gif)